eegg/school-policies-and-procedures/src/policy-management.rst

 ..
   When a policy is signed,
-  an evaluation meeting is organized for that date the following year.
+  an evaluation meeting is organised for that date the following year.
   This meeting may be moved forward by the policy's *Officer*.
   The evaluation meeting includes:
   * *Setting Manager*